Here is a great post from the Agora forums posted back in Feb 2014 by DrMDA.

 The individual may cooperate with law enforcement and enable investigators to use some innovative options to make a case with the sender.

 In cooperation with law enforcement, the cooperative suspect may contact his source while law enforcement conducts a controlled monitored recorded telephone conversation between the cooperative individual and the source.

-There may be an opportunity for a delivery of monies that are owed for the narcotics to be made by another jurisdiction, if the suspect cooperates.
+There may be an opportunity for the delivery of monies that are owed for the narcotics to be made by another jurisdiction if the suspect cooperates.